hingfirewatch/P3I-HING/docs/Project Documentation.md

 * Security: DDoS, API-key provider, encryption
 * Regulations with sensitive data storage
 * Update Delays
+> [!Note]
+> Due to time limitations and scope Line 6 may not be implemented
 ***Line 6: Data for ML & Waypoints based on high/possible risk***
 * Importing multiple datasets
 * Learning time for multiple cycles